Skip to Main Content

 Morning:

-Transfer to Muxagata (approx. 20 min) to start a scenic walk (7 km) of 2 hours through the Douro Superior, finishing at Ervamoira, one of the region’s most emblematic wine estates surrounded by vineyards.
-This 7 km walk begins beside the Igreja Matriz de Chãs, following narrow village lanes paved with calçada portuguesa before opening into the terraced hills typical of the Douro Superior.
-Over the course of the -316 m descent, we will traverse vineyards, olive groves, and open viewpoints overlooking the Ervamoira valley.
+We’ll drive by motorcoach to Muxagata to start a scenic walk through the Douro Superior, finishing at Ervamoira, one of the region’s most emblematic wine estates surrounded by vineyards.
+This walk begins beside the Igreja Matriz de Chãs, following narrow village lanes paved with calçada portuguesa before opening into the terraced hills typical of the Douro Superior.
+Over the course of our descent, we will traverse vineyards, olive groves, and open viewpoints overlooking the Ervamoira valley.
 The walk concludes with lunch at Casa Ramos Pinto, where we will learn about the region’s wine and olive oil traditions and have lunch.
-NOTES: Comfortable walking shoes for mixed surfaces, sun protection for open vineyard terraces, a camera to capture the Douro’s iconic landscapes.
+NOTE: Comfortable walking shoes for mixed surfaces, sun protection for open vineyard terraces, a camera to capture the Douro’s iconic landscapes.

 Lunch:

-Light lunch & wine tasting at the Quinta.
+Light lunch and wine tasting at the Quinta.

 Afternoon:

-Return to the hotel and have the rest of the afternoon at leisure to discover Longroiva before dinner.
+Returning to the hotel, we’ll have free time to discover Longroiva before dinner.

 Dinner: